rkelm/minecraft-service/README.md

 Minecraft service
 =================

+I forked this repo from edvin to adapt the script for use on AWS EC2 with Amazon Linux AMI.
+It is intended to be used with the Windows client side batch files from repo https://github.com/rkelm/dos_ctrl_ec2_minecraft to create an easily controlled temporary minecraft server on AWS EC2.

 A Minecraft server init script for debian based distributions that aims to be a simple and robust service with basic functionality of starting, stopping, restarting, updating and checking the status of a vanilla Minecraft server.

 This script does not provide fancy features such as compatibility with modified servers or ramdisk, there's already a plethora of great scripts that can handle those kind of features.
 Instead, this script provides a simple base that doesn't require any extra installs and can be used for writing your own customized server environment.